thurloat/thurloat.github.com/posts/2012-12-10-mocha-runners-jasmine.rst

 :slug: mocha-phantom-js-jasmine-reporting
 :status: publish
 :title: Mocha Style Reporters in Jasmine
-:categories: Coffeescript, Testing, Phantom.js
+:categories: Javascript, Testing, Phantom.js
-:tags: coffeescript, testing
+:tags: javascript, testing

 Everyone and their *cat* knows that the test reporters in `Mocha`_ are much more nicely put together than those in `Jasmine`_.
 However, in the latest